FarmBot-Docs/farmbot-software/v8/Web-App/farm-designer/plants.md

 # Adding plants

-To add a plant, click the <span class="fb-button fb-green">:fa-plus:</span> button in the plants panel.
+To add a plant, click the <span class="fb-button fb-green"><i class="fa fa-plus"></i></span> button in the plants panel.
 This will bring up the **choose a crop** panel where you can type in the name of the **crop** you would like the add to your garden.
 We recommend searching for more generic common crop names rather than specific varieties and cultivars, for example, "Mushrooms".

 ![Screen Shot 2019-07-15 at 7.37.38 PM.png](Screen_Shot_2019-07-15_at_7.37.38_PM.png)